rajneesh069/DSA/README.md

 If GCD is 1, then you can form any type RHS from the combination of x and y.

 ### Euclid's algorithm : gcd(a,b) = gcd(rem(b,a),a)

+## LCM

+Definition : Minimum number dvisible by both the numbers.

+HCF \* LCM = Product of 2 numbers